 Children from farm worker families face their own educational obstacles.
 Like adults, they too are affected by economic strain.
-Farm workers have the lowest annual family incomes of any U.S. wage and salary workers.
+Farm workers have some of the lowest annual family incomes of any U.S. wage and salary workers.
 This struggle to make ends meet can leave children with no other option but to work in the fields alongside their parents in order to contribute to the family.

-Under U.S. law, agricultural workers as young as the age of twelve are permitted to work, and while children in other sectors can work no more than three hours per day during the school year, in agriculture there are no limits to how many hours children can work (NCC).
-A report from the Association of Farmworker Opportunity Programs (AFOP) found that children work in the fields for thirty hours per week on average, often during the school year.
+Under U.S. law, children as young as the age of twelve are permitted to work.
+A report from the Association of Farmworker Opportunity Programs (AFOP) found that farmworker children work in the fields for thirty hours per week on average, often during the school year; while children in other sectors can work no more than three hours per day during the school year.
+In agriculture there are no limits to how many hours children can work.

 In addition to economic pressure, belonging to a farm worker family can often mean moving around often, and this takes an emotional toll on children, which impacts their education.
-According to the Catholic Migrant Farmworker Network, children who move often are two and a half times more likely to repeat a grade.

-Similarly, Human Rights Watch reports that only fifty five percent of farm worker children will graduate from high school.
 Children of farm worker families also struggle with the separation of their families and lack of job security for both their parents and themselves.